Learning about emotions: why it’s good for children

 Adapting this emotions activity for children of different ages

-Give your younger child lots of praise for trying to name emotions.
-If she gets it ‘wrong’, give lots of hints.
+Give your younger child a lot of praise for trying to name emotions.
+If your child gets it ‘wrong’, give hints.
 For example, ‘Yes, someone could be tickling me.
 Or maybe I’m happy.
 Do you think I look like this when I’m happy?’

 Your older child will have words for more complex emotions, like ‘confused’ or ‘jealous’.
-He’ll probably find it easier to connect the names of emotions with his own experiences.
+Your child will probably find it easier to connect the names of emotions with their own experiences.